hansenmason/HansenBookClub-rails-api/README.md

 Link to Front-end Repo: https://github.com/hansenmason/HansenBookClub-client

+What my app does and how it works:

+My app is a database of book clubs.
+A user, onced signed-up/signed-in, can create their own book club, with a list of books, that they can store in the database.
+The book club created will show up when a user attempts to show all book clubs, along with every other book club that has been created by any user.
+A user can also search for a book club by name, and once retrieved, will show the book list for that book club.
+The list is intended to have books recommended by the book club, or any want to reads, or kind of anything they want to talk about within the book club.
+Notes or any other text may be added, like you should really read this book because etc. A user can update an existing book club, either renaming and recreating a new book list, but can only update, as well as delete, book clubs that they have created themself.
+All buttons, showing book club list, creating a book club, showing a particular book club and it's book list, and deleting a book club, interact with the api to CRUD particular to their representative buttons, and generates the appropriate output that the user sees.

 Planning and Development Process:
 I planned to do the signin/up/out and password features first for both front-end and back end.
 From there, I wanted to focus on back-end features, such as